mLvD-ngp/Dictionary-/README.md

 # Dictionary-
 Coding/programing, I created this dictionary coding usingan app called PYDROID.
-I used the coding examples and information detailed in the handouts. https://youtu.be/RSUhypouLEQ?feature=shared
+I used the coding examples and information detailed in the handouts https://youtu.be/RSUhypouLEQ?feature=shared